volkziem/Beams/README.md

 ![book cover](beams-cover.jpg)

-This page provides web links to publications mentioned in the endnotes of my forthcoming book [Beams - The Story of Particle Accelerators and the Science They Discover](https://link.springer.com/book/9783031518515).
+This page provides web links to publications mentioned in the endnotes of my book [Beams - The Story of Particle Accelerators and the Science They Discover](https://link.springer.com/book/9783031518515).
-The book will be published as a [Copernicus book](https://www.springer.com/series/17112) by Springer in April 2024.
+The book was published as a [Copernicus book](https://www.springer.com/series/17112) by Springer in April 2024.

 Many of the links point to JSTOR